lildogzsixpack/flask-todolist/README.md

 # Flask-Todolist
 A python task organiser.
 You can add,delete and update your tasks and use the drag and drop feature to keep track of your task progress.
-You can find a demo [here](http://35.189.73.150/home) and use the tester credentials:

->email: tester@gmail.com

->password: tester

 ## Requirements:
 - Flask 1.0.2